EvelynAML/aml-practice-portfolio/README.md

 With over 10 years of experience in banking operations, I am transitioning into the U.S. AML/BSA field.

-My goal is to apply my experience in transaction review, compliance, and data analysis to identify suspicious activity and support financial crime prevention.
+My goal is to leverage my experience in transaction review, compliance, and data analysis to identify suspicious activity and support financial crime prevention.

 ---

-## 📂 Portfolio Sections
+## 📂 Explore My Work

 - Learning Log → (02-learning-log.md)
 - AML Case Practice → (04-case-practice.md)